Skip to main content

 yield dlt.resource(get_resource(endpoint), name=endpoint.value, write_disposition="merge", primary_key="id").

-Here we call get_resource(endpoint) and that creates un-evaluated generator on which resource is created.
-That prevents dlt from controlling the created argument during runtime and will result in IncrementalUnboundError exception.
+Here we call get_resource(endpoint) and that creates an un-evaluated generator on which the resource is created.
+That prevents dlt from controlling the created argument during runtime and will result in an IncrementalUnboundError exception.

 Using Airflow schedule for backfill and incremental loading

-When running in Airflow task, you can opt-in your resource to get the initial_value/start_value and end_value from Airflow schedule associated with your DAG.
-Let's assume that Zendesk tickets resource contains a year of data with thousands of tickets.
-We want to backfill the last year of data week by week and then continue incremental loading daily.
+When running an Airflow task, you can opt-in your resource to get the initial_value/start_value and end_value from the Airflow schedule associated with your DAG.
+Let's assume that the Zendesk tickets resource contains a year of data with thousands of tickets.
+We want to backfill the last year of data week by week and then continue with incremental loading daily.

 @dlt.resource(primary_key="id")